-We use the Children Desiring God curriculum for our Children’s and Student Ministry.
+We use the Children Desiring God curriculum (note: CDG has changed their named to Truth:78, based on Psalm 78) for our Children’s and Student Ministry.
 It was designed to spread a passion for the supremacy of God in all things so that the next generation may know and cherish Jesus Christ as the only One who saves and satisfies the desires of the heart.

 Specific Curriculum by Age & Grade

 Six Weeks – Walking : The Fragrance of the Knowledge of Christ

 This nursery provides care for infants.
 It offers nap areas, infant swings, age-appropriate toys, and safe spaces for exploration.
 Teachers cuddle, rock, and play with children.
 Worship music is played and sung.
 Monthly prayer themes are used as a guide for teachers to pray for your child.